mindspore-ai/docs/tutorials/experts/source_en/dataset/cache.md

 4. Create and apply a cache instance.

     CIFAR-10 dataset is used in the following example.
-Before running the sample, download and store the CIFAR-10 dataset by referring to [Loading Dataset](https://www.mindspore.cn/tutorials/experts/en/master/dataset/dataset_loading.html#cifar-10-100).
 The directory structure is as follows:

     ```text
     ├─cache.sh